 We suggest that you measure the circumference of your wrist, add 10-15mm and choose a size based on that.

-MediRead uses NFC technology, which means that the wristband is a ‘passive’ device that uses another device’s (usually a smartphone) electromagnetic field as its power source.
+MediRead uses NFC technology, which means that the bracelet is a ‘passive’ device that uses another device’s (usually a smartphone) electromagnetic field as its power source.

-No, each wristband is intended for use by one person only.
-Having details of multiple people on one MediRead wristband could be counter-productive in emergencies.
+No, each bracelet is intended for use by one person only.
+Having details of multiple people on one MediRead bracelet could be counter-productive in emergencies.

 Depending on enhancement requests we get from you and other users, we may produce periodic updates.
 As and when this happens, we will inform you by email after which we would encourage you to download the latest version.